Club History

 SECOND PHASE

-In 1982, we began the campaign to build the second phase of the Club, and once again, Joel McCrea stepped forward, this time donating five acres of land he owned in Santa Rosa Valley.
+In 1982, we began a campaign to build the second phase of the Club, and once again, Joel McCrea stepped forward, this time donating five acres of land he owned in Santa Rosa Valley.
 The sale of that land provided more than $250,000 for the campaign.
 Groundbreaking took place on June 1, 1982, and construction was completed a year later.
-The major feature on the expansion—a new gymnasium—was named in McCrea’s honor.
+The major feature of the expansion—a new gymnasium—was named in McCrea’s honor.

 THIRD PHASE